braze-inc/braze-docs/_docs/_api/endpoints/messaging/schedule_messages/post_schedule_triggered_campaigns.md

 Use this endpoint to trigger API Triggered Campaigns, which are created on the Dashboard and initiated via the API.
 You can pass in `trigger_properties` that will be templated into the message itself.

-This endpoint allows you to send Campaign messages via API Triggered delivery, allowing you to decide what action should trigger the message to be sent.
+This endpoint allows you to send Campaign messages (up to 90 days in advance) via API Triggered delivery, allowing you to decide what action should trigger the message to be sent.
 Please note that to send messages with this endpoint, you must have a Campaign ID, created when you build an [API Triggered Campaign]({{site.baseurl}}/api/api_campaigns/).

 {% apiref swagger %}https://www.braze.com/docs/api/interactive/#/Messaging/CreateScheduledApiTriggeredCampaignExample {% endapiref %}
 {% apiref postman %}https://documenter.getpostman.com/view/4689407/SVYrsdsG?version=latest#2608e4a6-24eb-4d24-88b2-86382e62d6dc {% endapiref %}

-{% alert note %}
-Campaigns cannot be scheduled more than 90 days in the future.
-{% endalert %}

 {% alert important %}
 __Looking for the `api_key` parameter?__<br>As of May 2020, Braze has changed how we read API keys to be more secure.
 Now API keys must be passed as a request header, please see `YOUR_REST_API_KEY` within the __Example Request__ below.<br><br>Braze will continue to support the `api_key` being passed through the request body and URL parameters, but will eventually be sunset.
 Please update your API calls accordingly.